ivotron/popper2-paper/paper.md

 The tool provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
 To set up CI for a project using Popper, it is required to generate a CI configuration file, push the project to Github and enable the repository on the CI provider.
 Using CI with Popper workflows enhances the reproducibility guarantees as continous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, deleted docker images, etc.
+Another benifit of using CI with Popper is that even without changes, jobs can be configured so that they run periodically (e.g. once a week), to ensure that they are in a healthy state.

 # Case Study {#sec:casestudy}